 - Your uploaded field names will display on the right and be used in your Act-On list by default.
 To rename any of these fields, click the icon to the right and select the appropriate standard field name.

-- Mapping your standard field name for email address to the Act-On Email Address field is required.
+- Mapping your standard field name for the email address to the Act-On Email Address field is required.

 - Click Finish.